-The story of Skate United started back in 2015 when its founder, James Kelly, travelled to Lebanon to host skate sessions in Syrian Refugee camps.
+The story of Skate United started back in 2015 when its founder, James Kelly, traveled to Lebanon to host skate sessions in Syrian Refugee camps.
 The trip ignited a spark to do something even though at the time James didn’t exactly know what that something was.

 There I saw the extent of escapism and bonding power skateboarding can offer first hand.
 No one had seen these kids so happy in months.
 Just a simple skateboard offered them an escape, something all skaters can relate to.
 The children and I shared in this experience a few weeks before their home got hit by a suicide bomber, I still pray for their safety. ~ James Kelly